Today’s post comes from Sonje Bols, a former naturalist at Grundy Lake Provincial Park.

 This river connects the central Pakeshkag Lake to Cantin Lake and the Pickerel River to the north.
 The Pickerel River joins the iconic French River, the first designated Canadian Heritage River back in 1980.

-That means you can do a day-long canoe trip to this heritage river almost from your campsite in Grundy Lake Provincial Park!
+That means you can plan a canoe trip to this heritage river from Grundy Lake Provincial Park!

 On the level